sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 IITB will make an annual budget request for the CoE and the action plan, to be reviewed and approved through the normal budgetary procedures.
 Using the existing corporate IT governance structures, IITB will report on, monitor and review the action plan, and deliver a mid-term review of progress and implementation of the strategy.

-Based on the TODO Group (professional open source program networking group at The Linux Foundation) guide on [How to create an open source program](https://todogroup.org/guides/create-program/) the responsibilities of the Open First CoE include:
+Based on the TODO Group (professional open source program networking group at The Linux Foundation) guide on [How to create an open source program](https://todogroup.org/guides/create-program/) the responsibilities of the Open First CoE will include:

 - Clearly communicating the Open First strategy within and outside ESDC
 - Owning and overseeing the execution of the strategy and action plan
 - Facilitating the effective use of open standards and OSS in commercial products and services
 - Ensuring high-quality and frequent releases of code to open standards and OSS communities
 - Engaging with open communities and seeing that the organisation contributes back to other projects effectively
-- Fostering an open culture
 - Maintaining license compliance, reviews and oversight

 The following roles are recommended as a first version of the Open First CoE with 3 FTEs: